ViewComponent/view_component/docs/api.md

 Returns HTML that has been escaped by the respective template handler.

+### #render_parent

+Subclass components that call `super` inside their template code will cause a double render if they accidentally emit the result:

+    <%= super %> # double-renders
+    <% super %> # does not double-render

+Calls `super`, returning `nil` to avoid rendering the result twice.

 ### #request → [ActionDispatch::Request]

 The current request.
 Use sparingly as doing so introduces coupling that inhibits encapsulation & reuse, often making testing difficult.

+### #set_original_view_context(view_context) → [void]

+Components render in their own view context.
+Helpers and other functionality require a reference to the original Rails view context, an instance of `ActionView::Base`.
+Use this method to set a reference to the original view context.
+Objects that implement this method will render in the component's view context, while objects that do not will render in the original view context so helpers, etc work as expected.

 ### #with_variant(variant) → [self] (Deprecated)